EdiFabric/X12.NET/README.md

-### EDI Toolkit to Translate EDI, Generate EDI, Validate EDI and more.
+### EDI Developer Tools that rock.
+Focus on what you love - building great apps
 #### Includes high-performance .NET EDI libraries plus 5000+ fully customizable EDI templates.
-The SDK references 14 day trial NuGet packages
-#### EDI developer tools that rock.
-Focus on what you love: building great apps

 With EdiFabric EDI Toolkit you can: